devOS-Sanity-Edition/devOS-Modpack/Server/README.md

-# devOS-Modpack
+# devOS-Modpack-Server

-The modpack of all the mods by the devOS community
+The modpack of all the mods by the devOS community for the server side side

 This modpack is in the format of packwiz